Damocles (genus)

 Damocles is a genus of cartilaginous fish from the Mississippian age Bear Gulch Limestone of Montana, United States and from the Mountain Limestone of Armagh, Northern Ireland.
 Two species, D. serratus and D. attenuatus, have been assigned, with D. attenuatus originally being classified as a species of the form-genus Physonemus.
-Members of the genus were carnivorous, and males possessed a distinctive serrated, sword-like spine which was positioned over their head.
+Members of the genus were predatory, and males possessed a distinctive serrated, sword-like spine which was positioned over their head.

 Discovery and naming

-The first fossils now assigned to Damocles were described in 1883 by naturalist James William Davis, and were assigned to the genus Physonemus.
+The first fossils now considered Damocles were described in 1883 by naturalist James William Davis, and were assigned to the genus Physonemus.
 This species, named "Physonemus" attenuatus, was based on isolated spines from the Mountain Limestone of Armagh, Northern Ireland.
-Well preserved body fossils of a second species were described in 1986 from the Bear Gulch Limestone of Montana by paleontologist Richard Lund.
+Well preserved body fossils of the type species, Damocles serratus, were described in 1986 from the Bear Gulch Limestone of Montana by paleontologist Richard Lund.